dapucita/haxbotron/README.md

 ```

 ## How to Use
-You need to prepare headless token key.
+You need to prepare `headless token key`.
 You can get it from [here](https://www.haxball.com/headlesstoken).

 If you got the token, you have to launch the application and input your room's configuration values.

 Then, you can launch your own game room.

 ## How to backup
-If you want to backup players' data on your own bot, you should copy .node-persist directory and paste it when you need.
+If you want to backup players' data on your own bot, you should copy `.node-persist` directory and paste it when you need.

 All data are reserved in that directory and you can also modify them using text editor.